OVO is having a huge warehouse sale with drip up to 80% off (PHOTOS) | News

 A wild warehouse sale at Toronto outfitter OVO can revamp your wardrobe for warmer months ahead without breaking the bank.

-Offering up to 80% off all clothes for a limited time, Torontonians will want to get there before all the best stuff is picked from the racks.
+Offering up to 80% off all clothes for a limited time, chic Canadians will want to get there before all the best stuff is picked from the racks.

 October’s Very Own, known more commonly as OVO, was established in 2008 by Drake in collaboration with Oliver El-Khatib and Noah “40” Shebib to offer outerwear, fleece, t-shirts, headwear, accessories, footwear, and more.
 They even have some stylish options for kids, if you want to bring the whole family.